Page Contributor(s): Bruce Hamilton, La Quinta, CA, USA; Stacy Topping, Tacoma, WA, USA.

-Cycling the best of the Rocky Mountains, Logan Pass -- Going-to-the-Sun Road, an epic and all-time US cycling climb.
+Cycling the best of the Rocky Mountains, Logan Pass, Going-to-the-Sun Road, an epic and all-time US cycling climb.
 This extraordinary climb is located in the heart of Glacier National Park and just shy of Going-To-The-Sun-Mountain which is in the Central Montana subrange of the Rocky Mountains.
-Glacier NP is the 10th most visited of the 58 national parks with an average of 2,965,000 visitors per year.
+Glacier National Park is the tenth most visited of the 62 national parks, with an average of 2,965,000 visitors per year.
 Cycling is permitted in Glacier National Park, with the following restrictions on Going-to-the-Sun Road per the National Park Service:

 For safety and to ease congestion, restrictions are in effect on sections of the Going-to-the-Sun Road, from June 15 through Labor Day:

 From Apgar Campground to Sprague Creek Campground bicycles are prohibited, both directions, between 11 am and 4 pm.

 From Logan Creek to Logan Pass east-bound (uphill) bicycle traffic is prohibited between 11 am and 4 pm.
 Start early!
 It takes about 45 minutes to ride from Sprague Creek to Logan Creek and about three hours from Logan Creek to Logan Pass.

 Lodging: Inside the park, Lake McDonald Lodge has excellent accommodations, or the less upscale option is always camping -- it is a national park afterall.
 Outside of the park, PJAMM Cycling has stayed in Whitefish and Kalispell.

 Climb Summary by Bruce Hamilton of La Quinta, California: